What is a kyphosis in the thoracic spine?

 Some common symptoms of kyphosis are the difficulty of the patient to have a fully straight position of their back, increased round-shouldered appearance, and severe pain.

-During the operation, the practitioner uses rods and screws along with some form of bone graft the practitioner tries to improve the shape of your spine, straighten it as much as possible, and allow it not to deteriorate or lose its shape again in the future.
-The aim of the operation is to stop things worsening and to hopefully improve your appearance.
-Your Spine Surgeon will talk to you about the risks and benefits of this type of an operation to you.
+During the operation, the practitioner uses rods and screws along with some form of bone graft in orer to improve the shape of the spine, straighten it as much as possible, and prohibit it from deteriorating or losing its shape again in the future.
+The aim of the operation is to stop things from worsening and to hopefully improve your appearance.
+Your Spine Surgeon will inform you about the risks and benefits of this type of operations.